melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ![](./media/unnamed-chunk-47-1.png)

-In this example, the annotation for an scATAC-seq profile is correctly predicted via scRNA-seq integration \~90% of the time.
+In this example, annotations for an scATAC-seq profile are correctly predicted via scRNA-seq integration \~90% of the time.
 In addition, the prediction.score.max field quantifies the uncertainty associated with our predicted annotations.
 We can see that cells that are correctly